maelfabien/maelfabien.github.io/_posts/2019-5-6-HyperOpt.md

 where $$ f $$ is an expensive function.

 Depending on the form or the dimension of the initial problem, it might be really expensive to find the optimal value of $$ x $$.
 Hyperparameter gradients might also not be available.
 Suppose that we know all the parameters distribution.
 We can represent for every hyperparameter, a distribution of the loss according to its value.

 ![image](https://maelfabien.github.io/assets/images/ho1.png)

 Since the curve is not known, a naive approach would be the pick a few values of `x` and try to observe the corresponding values `f(x)`.
 We would then pick the value of `x` that gave the smallest value.

 ![image](https://maelfabien.github.io/assets/images/ho2.png)

+We can pick values randomly, but other common methods are :
+- quasi-random sampling
+- Latin hypercube sampling

 ## Probabilistic Regression Models